AutoResearch/equation-scraper/README.md

 Specifically, the project scrapes wikipedia pages of a certain category to extract mathematical equations and then determines the distribution of operations contained within them.

 ## There exists a main file:
--webScraping_main.py: Which run's the three function files consecutively using the same keywords.
+-webScraping_main.py: Which runs the three function files consecutively using the same keywords.
+This will take you from scraping wikipedia to parsing the equations to plotting the distributions of equations all in one execution.

 ## This project contains three main function files: